gpm22/DIO/README.md

   2 - ROCKETFLIX :rocket: -  Copy of Netflix interface wherein nice rockets are showed;

-  3 - Pikachu INC. :yellow_heart:- A page created aiming to learn how to use the bootstrap framework;
+  3 - Pikachu INC. :yellow_heart: - A page created aiming to learn how to use the bootstrap framework;

+  4- Pikachu's snake game :snake: - The classical snake game using the Pikachu's colors created with HTML, CSS and JavaScript;